RohanTarra/hw3/README.md

 ## Relevance to Capstone Project

 ### Methods for Application

 1. **Incorporating GANs**:
-   - Generate and validate urban design prototypes.
-   - Optimize layouts for transportation, green spaces, and utilities.
+   - **Urban Design Prototypes**: Generative Adversarial Networks (GANs) can be utilized to generate diverse urban design prototypes by synthesizing layouts that account for transportation networks, green spaces, and utilities.
+This allows for quick iteration of planning scenarios that reflect real-world constraints and goals.
+   - **Optimization**: GANs can also optimize urban layouts by considering factors such as traffic flow, accessibility, and sustainability.
+This method enhances the efficiency of planning while aligning with smart city goals.

 2. **Leveraging NLP**:
-   - Analyze citizen feedback to prioritize urban projects.
-   - Summarize public sentiment to guide policy decisions.
+   - **Citizen Feedback**: Natural Language Processing (NLP) can analyze large volumes of citizen feedback, extracted from surveys, social media, or town hall meetings.
+This allows urban planners to prioritize projects based on public needs and preferences.
+   - **Public Sentiment**: Summarizing public sentiment through NLP techniques such as sentiment analysis helps guide policy decisions by providing actionable insights into community priorities and concerns.

 ### Expanding Scope
-- Addressing gaps in subjective data analysis (e.g., quality of life metrics).
+- **Subjective Data Analysis**: The project can expand by addressing gaps in analyzing qualitative data, such as quality of life metrics, through advanced NLP methods.
-- Exploring adaptive strategies for disaster management and climate resilience.
+- **Disaster Management & Climate Resilience**: Exploring adaptive strategies for urban resilience, leveraging AI to simulate responses to natural disasters and plan for climate adaptation.

----

 ## Additional Diagram
 Below is a diagram illustrating the iterative AI-driven urban planning process: